tlienart/Xranklin.jl/docs/workflow/getting_started.md

 At a high level, the `serve` function does the following:

-1. builds all your pages in an initial first pass,
+1. goes through all your pages in a first initial pass and (re)builds them if necessary,
 1. starts [LiveServer][liveserver] which
-  1. starts a browser,
+  * starts a browser,
-  1. watches files for changes and reloads updated pages.
+  * watches files for changes and reloads updated pages.

 There's a number of keyword arguments to `serve` which you might find useful, do `?serve` in your REPL to get the relevant docstring.